2022 Wrexham County Borough Council election: Nominations

 The deadline for councillor nominations was 4 April 2022 at 16:00.
-146 candidates were nominated, a decline of 9 from 155 in 2017.
+A total of 146 candidates were nominated, a decline of 9 from 155 in 2017.
 These nominees included: 48 independents (down 13), 30 Welsh Labour (down 9), 28 Welsh Conservatives (up 8), 24 Plaid Cymru (up 9), 8 Welsh Liberal Democrats (down 5), 4 Wales Green Party (up 2), 3 non-aligned and 1 Reform UK candidate.

-Due to a lack of competing candidates for some electoral wards, upon the deadline for councillor nominees, eight councilors were re-elected unopposed.
+Owing to a lack of competing candidates for some electoral wards, upon the deadline for councillor nominees, eight councilors were re-elected unopposed.
 These uncontested seats represent 14.29% of the total seats in the election, cancelling the election for 14,583 electors.
 Wards with only the incumbent or one contender standing would not be holding the ward election.
 The number of unopposed wards (eight) represented an increase from three in the 2017 election.

 The eight unopposed candidates, and their wards, were: